Are you wondering about what would be the best time to visit Alsace, France? Then I’ve got you covered!

 Cons: more expensive, more crowds, can get hot

 Alsace in summer is amazing!
-The region comes alive with warm weather, blooming vineyards, and fun festivals.
-It is an awesome time to visit.
+Think outdoor seating, warm weather, lush vineyards, and fun festivals.

 The summer months in Alsace are typically warm and pleasant.
-However, it’s not uncommon for heatwaves to occur from time to time which makes exploring a bit challenging.
+However, it’s not uncommon for heat waves to occur from time to time.
+That can make exploring a bit challenging.

 One of the highlights of visiting Alsace in summer is the opportunity to explore the famous wine route.
 It is a cute journey through the most charming villages along the vineyards.

 Summer is also the season for festivals in Alsace.
 The Colmar Wine Fair in July is a major event.
-Strasbourg Music Festival is also super beloved among visitors.
+The Strasbourg Music Festival is also awesome.

 Sadly, summer is busy and expensive.
-If this is a major drawback for you, I suggest visiting in spring instead.
+If this is a major drawback for you, I suggest visiting in the spring instead.
+Also, compared to the flowers in spring and the foliage in fall, summer can seem a little dull photography-wise.

 Weather in Alsace in Summer